 Music (Optional but highly recommended)

 Before you begin your massage, dim the lights, light some candles and just feel yourself settling in.
-Take a seat with your Golden Tas, legs crossed with your spine straight and just breathe, allow your chest to expand and contract.
+Take a seat with your Hand to Heart, legs crossed with your spine straight and just breathe, allow your chest to expand and contract.
 You can breathe in for 2 counts and breathe out for 4 counts for a few minutes.
 This will help your nervous system to calm.
 Once you have arrived in your body you can begin the massage.
-Place ½ a dropper of Golden Tas in your hand and cup underneath your breast with the opposite hand, then gently squeeze and softly move the hand back and forth, softly kneading the breast towards the armpit as long as you are comfortable.
+Place ½ a dropper of the oil in your hand and cup underneath your breast with the opposite hand, then gently squeeze and softly move the hand back and forth, softly kneading the breast towards the armpit as long as you are comfortable.
 Then move to the top of the breast, ever so kindly caressing the breast in the same way.
 Once you’ve done underneath and above, gently circle the nipples with your fingertips.
 Lastly, massage in and around the armpit and repeat on the other side.

 Take a moment to reflect on the experience, journal about it if you like and take note of any special messages you may have received.